30-Year-Old Model Dies After Candidly Documenting Her Ovarian Cancer for 5 Years

 Her posts documenting her second bout with cancer began in June of last year, after Mayday went to the ER because she'd been having pain over the previous few months.
 "Things changed very quickly for me this week and I'm just trying to sort it out now but I feel the plan is coming together," she captioned an Instagram post of herself in a hospital bed.

 “I had a plan to take chemo and possibly have an operation to remove tumor and scar tissue, which is blocking my bowel from working,” she wrote.
 “I’ve spent the past two days not having anything move through me.
 Consistently vomiting.
 This morning I went into ER and I’ve been admitted.
 The blockage is complete so we’re doing another tube to relieve the stress and pain."

-Now that she's fighting cancer again, she’s using her platform to encourage women to trust their bodies and seek treatment if they sense something's not right.
+She used her platform to encourage women to trust their bodies and seek treatment if they sense something's not right.
 Ovarian cancer is often not discovered until it's in a later, less curable stage.
 That's because the disease often has no symptoms, and when there are signs (like pelvic pain, bloating, or a change in bowel habits), they tend to be mistaken for other conditions, especially in younger women like Mayday.

-On Monday, she told her followers that she was home on her farm in Canada and even went out for a walk.
+A few days later, she told her followers that she was home on her farm in Canada and even went out for a walk.

 "Little things take energy.
 Brushing your teeth, washing your hands, showering when able," she captioned a post-shower selfie.
 "Don’t be too tough, if you need a painkiller.
 Take one," she continued.
 "I always try and handle the pain but sometimes ya can’t."